 Back when I was teaching data analytics in a B-School, I used to consult with several clients for their advanced analytics needs.
 During this time, I found that there were a lot of players in BI reporting, but there was a need for analytics which was at its nascent stages, and there was a severe shortage of talent.
 I started Tiger Analytics with a focus on advanced analytics – solving complex business problems using data science.
 We haven’t looked back since!

-Right now, we have a team of 100+ people and majority of them are data scientists and data engineers, solving problems using advanced analytics.
+Right now, we have a team of 100+ people and the majority of them are data scientists and data engineers, solving problems using advanced analytics.
 I’m not aware of any other company of our size or larger, with such a high percentage of data scientists/data engineers in their team!

 Our core competency lies in advanced analytics – especially Marketing Science, Customer Analytics, and Operations & Planning analytics.
-We take pride in the fact that we have built a very high quality team of analytics professionals.
+We take pride in the fact that we have built a very high-quality team of analytics professionals.

 AIM: Beyond this, would you like to add any other differentiating factor?